|Work Schedule:||Full Time|

 |Location:||Washington, DC metropolitan area|

-The CIA's Office of General Counsel (OGC) is recruiting a highly qualified Freedom of Information Act (FOIA) Litigation Attorney to join its exciting and challenging legal practice.
+The CIA's Office of General Counsel (OGC) is recruiting highly qualified Freedom of Information Act (FOIA) Litigation Attorneys to join its exciting and challenging legal practice.
 Experienced FOIA practitioners looking for an opportunity to serve their country are encouraged to apply.
-Candidates for the FOIA Attorney position should have a minimum of three years of in-house U.S. Government agency FOIA litigation experience, as well as experience dealing with the FOIA administrative process, preferably in the national security law arena.
+Candidates for the FOIA Attorney position should have a minimum of three years of in-house US Government agency FOIA litigation experience, as well as experience dealing with the FOIA administrative process, preferably in the national security law arena.
 Prior private practice or government litigation experience is also a plus.
 The robust FOIA litigation practice at the CIA provides the opportunity to work on unique and challenging issues related to national security and interact with a wide variety of US Government agencies, Congress, federal courts, and the private sector.